 - Elizabeth Reis.
 Bodies in Doubt: An American History of Intersex.
 Baltimore: Johns Hopkins University Press, 2009, Paperback 2012: 93-5.

 Dr Young finishes his account by speculating: 'If implantation of ovaries ever becomes successful in the human should this be done?'
 He was still not accepting John's decision to be a man.
-I think that we can assume that he knew about the failure to implant ovaries into Lili Elevenes (Elbe) as the English translation of Man into Woman had been available since 1933.
+I think that we can assume that he knew about the failure to implant ovaries into Lili Elvenes (Elbe) as the English translation of Man into Woman had been available since 1933.